-5) Mutation: Mutation operation starts selecting randomly a gene.
+Mutation operation starts selecting randomly a gene.
 If the gene is a variable, then a rule for this variable is randomly applied and the resulting subtree replaces the original one.
 On the other hand, if the gene is a terminal symbol that can take different values ( $\alpha$ in our grammar), its value can be mutated in two different ways: random mutation and step mutation.
-Random mutation is selected with probability $p{rm}$ , and chooses a new value randomly.
-On the other hand, step mutation increases or decreases (with the same probability) the value of the gene in a quantity, called $prec_g$ (where g is the gene), that represents a meaningful change in the gene.
-6) Population resize (ii): After crossover and mutation, individuals are evaluated in the same way as for the evaluation stage in the initialization step.
-Finally, population must be resized to $pop{size}$ : first, individuals with null fitness are eliminated.
-Whenever the size of the population is under $pop{size}$ , new individuals are added.
-These individuals are chosen from the examples population, selecting those rules that cover examples that have not been seized yet by the individuals of the population.
+Random mutation is selected with probability $p{\rm rm}$ , and chooses a new value randomly.
+On the other hand, step mutation increases or decreases (with equal probability) the value of the gene in a quantity, called precg (where g is the gene), that represents a meaningful change in the gene.